jimmyangel/morinricardo/content/post/2022-11-03-oregon-watersheds-data.md

 Moreover, in our dataset, since every intersecting polygon is fully contained inside of every one of the larger ones it intersects, just picking an arbitrary point inside of a polygon is sufficient to find intersecting polygons.

-Finally, rather than intersecting every polygon against every other one in the dataset, we can narrow down the number of intersection operations by using [bounding boxes](https://qgis.org/pyqgis/3.26/core/QgsSpatialIndex.html?highlight=qgsspatialindex#qgis.core.QgsSpatialIndex.intersects) (with point inside) to select *candidate* polygons -- a much faster operation than an intersection, thanks to [QGIS' spatial index](https://docs.qgis.org/3.22/en/docs/pyqgis_developer_cookbook/vector.html?highlight=qgsspatialindex#using-spatial-index) feature.
-This reduces the number of actual intersection operations from about 35,000 to just about 560!
+Finally, rather than intersecting every polygon against every other one in the dataset (about 190 by 190), we can narrow down the number of intersection operations needed by first looking for *candidate* polygons, i.e., polygons that contain a common point inside their [bounding boxes](https://qgis.org/pyqgis/3.26/core/QgsSpatialIndex.html?highlight=qgsspatialindex#qgis.core.QgsSpatialIndex.intersects).
+This a much faster operation than polygon intersections, thanks to [QGIS' spatial index](https://docs.qgis.org/3.22/en/docs/pyqgis_developer_cookbook/vector.html?highlight=qgsspatialindex#using-spatial-index) feature.
+With this trick, we reduce the number of actual intersection operations from about 36,000 to just about 560!

 The algorithm is laid out below.